 Meet with the IACS Director once a year

 What are the continuation requirements?

-Continuation of the award for another year is contingent upon an outstanding follow-up evaluation by the student’s advisor and research committee as well as another presentation before the IACS Award Committee.
+Continuation of the award for another year is contingent upon an outstanding follow-up evaluation by the student’s advisor as well as another presentation before the IACS Award Committee.
 Also required is that the student receive no less than a B in any graduate course taken throughout the duration of the academic year in which the award was given along with at least a B+ GPA.
 The award cannot be extended beyond 2 years.
 A copy of the student's transcript, the PI's evaluation as well as the outline of the presentation must be sent to email@example.com by June 1.